What does the MOL say about workplace

 Fresh eyes on the job

 As you get ready for the new school year, what do your well-rested summer senses tell you about your working environment?
 Take a fresh look at your classroom and the school for conditions that could be unsafe or unhealthy.
 Report health and safety concerns to your principal.
 A quick email can be a good first step.
-If there is a summer construction projects racing to the finish line, there may be dust, fume and noise issues.
+If there is a summer construction project racing to the finish line, there may be dust, fume and noise issues.
 New computer equipment and Smart Boards may be just where you want them, but is the wiring safe?
 Are you expected to start the school year with a student who has a history of violence, but the Safety Plan hasn’t been developed?
+Has the school’s Risk Assessment been updated this year?
 Have you been assigned to a portable that has a musty smell and water damage?
 Report concerns to the principal.
 Update your steward.
 Get support from your ETFO local.
 Fresh eyes can spot potential hazards before the school year takes over.
 Take a moment, what do you see?

 Report construction hazards to your principal